msgalenwhite/RSVP-Rails/README.md

 CHRIS_EMAIL

 Of course, you can change the variable names to your own, but don't forget to change the code references.

-### Next Step:

-Add which RSVPs have a reserved room available, and remind them to call the Hotel.
-Include it in the summary email so we know what is happening.
-Also, include in the RSVP email.

-Finish adding stories.